Atlanta Beltline Partnership

 As one of the largest, most wide-ranging urban redevelopment programs in the United States, the Atlanta Beltline (www.Beltline.org) is the catalyst for making Atlanta a global beacon for equitable, inclusive, and sustainable city life.
 It is improving the quality of life for all Atlantans through investments in parks, trails, transit, streetscapes, affordable housing, public art, economic development, job creation, and environmental cleanup.

-The Atlanta Beltline Partnership is the 501c3 nonprofit organization formed in 2005 to support the Atlanta Beltline project.
-The Partnership enables implementation of the Atlanta Beltline by raising private and philanthropic funding, engages the public through programming and events, and empowers residents in neighborhoods along the Atlanta Beltline to live, work, and thrive in their communities.
+The Atlanta Beltline Partnership (ABP) is the 501(c)3 nonprofit organization formed in 2005 to support the Atlanta Beltline project.
+The Partnership enables the Atlanta Beltline project by raising private and philanthropic funding, engages the public through programming, events and activities, and empowers residents in Atlanta Beltline neighborhoods through partnerships that bring about positive outcomes in the areas of health, housing and economic development.

-In delivering its mission, the Partnership collaborates with Atlanta Beltline, Inc. (ABI), the entity tasked with implementing the Atlanta Beltline vision.
-ABI oversees all aspects of the project's planning, development, and execution, working closely with the City of Atlanta and partner organizations.
+In delivering its mission, ABP collaborates with Atlanta Beltline, Inc. (ABI), the entity tasked with the implementation of the Atlanta Beltline vision.
+Working closely with the City of Atlanta and partner organizations, ABI oversees all aspects of planning, developing, and executing of the project.

 Position Overview and Responsibilities